Marlin-Na/mastodon_net/README.md

 The time is mainly bounded by the limit of Mastodon API rate per user account.

-(c) Screen Shots of your Web Crawler’s Command lines or GUIs

-(d) Write a summary report on your design and measurement results.

 ## Implementation details

 The program will fetch data for the initial user and add its followers